urbanmichal/nordcloud_assignment/NordcloudAssignmentHttpTrigger/readme.md

 # Development guidelines

+Please use dev branch for development, test for testing purposes and master for production.

 Please follow the official PEP style guide for Python Code (as of 7/11/2021: https://www.python.org/dev/peps/pep-0008/)

 Each time you want to commit the code, please run linter.